karel-brinda/Phylign/README.md

 # Pipeline steps #
 ##################
-   conda              Create the conda environments download           Download the assemblies and COBS indexes download_asms      Download only the assemblies download_cobs      Download only the COBS indexes match              Match queries using COBS (queries -> candidates) map                Map candidates to assemblies (candidates -> alignments)
+   conda              Create the conda environments match              Match queries using COBS (queries -> candidates) map                Map candidates to assemblies (candidates -> alignments)
 #############